This post may contain affiliate links. Please read my privacy policy.

 - Making Naan Dough.
 Add the yeast mixture, yogurt, salt, and oil, and knead the dough until the surface becomes smooth and shiny, about 10 minutes.
 Cover the dough with a damp cloth and let it rise in a warm place (for example: beside the stove top or warm oven).
 The dough should double in size in about 1 hour.

-- Cooking Naan Bread.
+- Cooking Naan.
 Heat up a skillet (cast-iron preferred) over high heat and lightly grease the surface with some oil to avoid the dough from sticking to the skillet.
 Place the dough on the skillet.
 When it puffs up and bubbles, and burnt spots appear, flip it over and cook the other side.
 Repeat the same until all the dough is done.
 Brush with melted butter, and serve warm.

 Video